7 Keys to a Winning Direct Examination of an Expert Witness

 An expert witness has a unique opportunity to truly shine and score extra points that could mean the difference between a win or a loss in your competition.
 Here is what you should do to maximize this opportunity.

 1. Understand the Difference Between an Expert Witness and a Lay Witness

-A lay witness can only testify to facts about which they havepersonal knowledge, so they must have directly experienced before theycan testify to it.
+A lay witness can only testify to facts they have personal knowledge about, so they must have directly experienced before they can testify to it.
 In contrast, an expert witness can form an opinion based on facts that they did not personally experience, as long as those facts come from a source that is reliable and is of a kind that professionals in that field typically rely.

 For example, you’re an expert in pathology who’s being asked for an opinion on the victim’s cause of death.
 Because it’s unlikely that a pathologist will happen to be around to witness a murder, pathologists may rely on things like police reports to find out what happened on the day of the crime.
 So it’s fair for you to rely on the facts in a police report when you form your opinion.

 Expert witnesses have some kind of specialized knowledge that your average person won’t have.
 Typically, this is a field that is technical and/or that requires special education or experience, such as medicine, psychology, or linguistics.
 An expert opinion is based in part on this specialized knowledge.

 But a lay opinion is based on knowledge and experience that a typical person has.
 For example, a lay witness can testify that they saw the defendant looking angry.
 They don’t need a psychology degree or expertise to make that assessment.
 They can tell the defendant looked angry based on what the defendant’s appearance and actions, like he was red in the face, slamming doors shut, and yelling.